-Charcoal Mask that you can make yourself.
+Charcoal facial Mask: For skin health, and you can easily make it yourself.

 Making a charcoal facial mask for skin care might not be something you have ever thought of doing, but the results can be so worth it.
 You do not have to stay to only using it on your face, you can use this mask on any of your skin.